- Tekla Structures

 Tekla Structures is one product that has many different configurations.
 The licenses you have determine which configurations you can use.

 A Tekla Structures environment is set up for the materials, grades, profiles, drawing settings, component settings, .ini file settings that are used in a specific market.
-There are 33 different environments in Tekla Structures.
+There are over 30 different environments in Tekla Structures.
 By choosing a specific environment when starting Tekla Structures you will get the settings for that market.
-When installing Tekla Structures , you can select the environments that you want to use.
-You can add missing environments later.
+You can install several environments, and add missing environments later.

 The blank project listed in the environments is an empty platform for your own environment or project settings.
 It includes standard parametric profiles, undefined bolt, material and rebar grades, basic drawing layouts and so on, which you can complement from your own firm or project folders and Tekla Warehouse.